xtrx-sdr/images/README.md

 # XTRX FPGA images & pre-compiled binaries

 This repository hosts FPGA images and pre-compiled binaries for XTRX.
-Only rev3 hardware and only Ubuntu 16.04 x86_64 binaries are published at this moment.
+Only rev4 hardware and only Ubuntu 16.04 x86_64 binaries are published at this moment.

+NOTE: rev3 hardware support is phasing out, please contact <xtrx@fairwaves.co> in order to get support.

 Please report any problems running pre-compiled libraries from this repository directly this repo's [issues](https://github.com/xtrx-sdr/images/issues).